microsoft/openenclave-extra-samples/proprietary_secure_channel/README.md

       This is done through the following call:
       ```c
-      oe_call_enclave(enclave, "VerifyReportAndSetPKey", &args);
+      oe_call_enclave(enclave, "verify_report_and_set_pubkey", &args);
       ```

-      In the enclave_b's implmentation of `VerifyReportAndSetPKey`, it calls `oe_verify_report`, which will be described in the enclave section to handle all the platform specfic report validation operations (including PCK certificate chain checking).
+      In the enclave_b's implementation of `verify_report_and_set_pubkey`, it calls `oe_verify_report`, which will be described in the enclave section to handle all the platform specfic report validation operations (including PCK certificate chain checking).
 If successful the public key in `RemoteReportWithPKey.pem_key` will be stored inside the enclave for future use

    4. Repeat step 2 and 3 for asking enclave_a to validate enclave_b

-   5. After both enclaves successfully attest each other, use Asymmetric/Public-Key Encryption followed by the alternate implementation to establish secure communications between the two attesting enclaves.

-      The fact that each enclave has the other enclave's public key makes it possible to establish a secure communication channel.
+   5. After both enclaves successfully attest each other, request enclave_a to establish a secure channel.
+In `establish_secure_channel`, enclave_a generates an ephemeral symmetric key, encrypts the symmetric key with enclave_b's public key, computes a SHA256 hash or digest of the encrypted key, signs the digest with its own private key and sends the digest and signature to enclave_b.
+Enclave_a initializes the sequence_number to 0.

+   6. Request enclave_b to decrypt the symmetric key.
+In `acknowledge_secure_channel`, enclave_b verifies enclave_a's signature and decrypts the key using its own private key.
+Secure communication channel has been established as the symmetric key is only known to both the enclaves and the root of trust is in the remote attestation.

-   6. Send encrypted messages securely between enclaves
+   7. Send encrypted messages securely between enclaves using the symmetric key to encrypt/decrypt the secret message using AES_GCM to communicate after this point for confidentiality and authentication.
+   GCM Parameters used: Random IV, sequence number as additional authenticated ata to prevent replay attacks and secret message is the input data to the authenticated encryption function.
+The output tag, a cryptographic checksum on the data is verified during decryption phase.

       ```c
-      // Ask enclave_a to encrypt an internal data with its private key and output encrypted message in encrypted_msg
+      // Ask enclave_a to encrypt an internal data with the secret symmetric key and output encrypted message in encrypted_msg
+      // enclave_a increments the sequence number which is used as additional data with the AES_GCM crypto encrypt function (see encrypt_gcm() routine for details)
       generate_encrypted_message(enclave_a, &encrypted_msg, &encrypted_msg_size);

       // Send encrypted_msg to the enclave_b, which will decrypt it and comparing with its internal data,